 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 What’s so great about glass wine bottles?
 They’re delicate, clinky, and try as you may, you can’t stack them on top of each other for easy storage.
 On the flip side, you have boxed wines: perfect for picnicking, easy to store, and if you’ve ever considered constructing a new boyfriend out of boxed wines, well, someone’s got you beat.

-Plus, they’re environmentally friendly. says Nadine Brown, wine consultant and former wine director of Charlie Palmer Steak in DC, “A large part of the carbon footprint of wine comes from shipping heavy bottles all over the world.
-Box wines are simply better for the planet.”
+Plus, they’re environmentally friendly. says Nadine Brown, wine consultant and former wine director of Charlie Palmer Steak in DC, “A large part of the carbon footprint of wine comes from shipping heavy bottles all over the world.”
 The packaging is lightweight, and it keeps wine fresher longer, so you have less waste.

 Yes, lots of great wines come in the traditional glass bottle, but that doesn’t mean you can’t find quality wines in a box.
 In fact, we already found some for you.
 In this list, we transcend the box and shift our focus to all the delicious wines inside.
 Here are the best boxed wines that you'll want to drink right now.

 Region: California | ABV: 13% | Tasting Notes: Black fruits, Pepper, Blueberries